MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

     :::image type="content" source="../Get-Started/media/quickstart-customize-reference-device/powershell-shell.png" alt-text="Screenshot that shows PowerShell as the default system shell":::

 You can leave the reference device with *powershell.exe* as your custom shell and proceed to [Quickstart: Sysprep and capture the reference device image and deploy to a new device](quickstart-sysprep-capture-deploy.md).
-If you want to revert the system back to the *explorer.exe* shell, do the following:
+If you want to revert the system back to the *explorer.exe* shell, do the following steps:

 1. From the current shell, open an Administrative Windows PowerShell Prompt: